Why does H2O use teaching tools such as SwimFins, noodles, and flippers?

 Do you offer make-up classes for missed classes?

-We understand that things come up... but unfortunately, due to our small class sizes and COVID-19 we are not offering make-up classes at this point in time.
+We understand that things come up... but unfortunately, due to our small class sizes, registration completely filling up, and COVID-19 we are not offering make-up classes at this point in time.
 Repetition is a key aspect of physical literacy in the water movement environment, so we encourage families to attend all classes.
 Feel free to take your child for a swim - the more opportunities, the better!

 What is your cancellation/refund policy?